 SeniorsBC.ca - Healthy Eating for Seniors Handbook

 The Healthy Eating for Seniors handbook includes recipes, menu plans, and information on good nutrition.
 The handbook is available in English and French and has also been culturally adapted and translated into Chinese and Punjabi.
 For PDF or audio versions of the handbook, click on the link below.
-To order a printed copy visit our Resource Order Form or call 8-1-1 (or call 7-1-1 for deaf and hearing impaired).
+To order a printed copy visit our Resource Order Form or call 8-1-1 (or call 7-1-1 for the deaf and hard of hearing).